-You’re going to love Mom’s Scalloped Potatoes!
-Made without cheese, they’re crispy on the outside, buttery soft on the inside.
-Simply the best scalloped potatoes recipe.
+Mom’s Scalloped Potatoes are crispy on the outside, buttery soft on the inside.
+Made the old-fashioned way without cheese, this is simply the best scalloped potatoes recipe!

 These are my favorite potatoes of all time.
 Buttery with a browned, crunchy top crust, Mom’s scalloped potatoes just melt in your mouth.

 I have loved these since I was a kid.
-I still get a spring in my step if Mom says she’s making scalloped potatoes for my family.
+I still get a spring in my step if Mom says she’s making them for us.

-To this day, when we’re done eating, Mom asks if I want to “clean the pan” before she washes it.
+To this day, when we’re done eating, Mom asks if I want to “clean the pan” before it gets washed.
 That’s code for “scrape off the crusty goodness and shove the buttery, browned bits in your mouth.”

 As you can imagine, my answer is always, “YES!!”